-Early park managers were extremely concerned about locating and extinguishing fires in the 1920s to the 1960s.
+Early park managers were extremely concerned about locating and extinguishing fires from the1920s through the 1960s.

 All four of these towers are inactive, which reflects the shift in fire control policy, from one of immediate suppression of all fires to using an array of fire management actions including prescribed burns, wildland use fires, suppression, and incorporating fire as a natural ecosystem process to restore natural forest conditions.

 The U.S. Forest Service first constructed wooden lookout platforms at Hopi Point and Grandview Point on the South Rim and on Bright Angel Point on the North Rim prior to the establishment of Grand Canyon National Park in 1919.

 The National Park Service improved this early lookout system by replacing the wooden platforms with steel frame towers at Bright Angel Point and Hopi Point, and by building the Signal Hill and Kanabownits towers.
 The Civilian Conservation Corps built tree towers on the North and South Rims in the mid-1930s.

 The National Park Service improved emergency communications by installing new phones and establishing a central dispatch at Grand Canyon Village during the 1920s.These lookouts were a part of a very efficient fire suppression program: fires rarely burned more than one hundred acres in the park each year until modern fire management guidelines were initiated.

 The Signal Hill tower is near Pasture Wash on the South Rim and was constructed in 1929.
 The Tower is a 7 x 7 Aermotor LS-40.
 It is about 35 feet high and is located at an elevation of 6,780 feet.